How to join

 We ask all our members to:

-- Agree and sign our co-produce a Charter for Equal Health, setting out the shared principles, aims and objectives of Equally Well in the UK
+- Agree and sign our co-produced Charter for Equal Health, setting out the shared principles, aims and objectives of Equally Well in the UK

-- Share with us your organisational pledge for how you will reduce the inequalities
+- Share with us your organisational pledge for how you will reduce health inequalities experienced by people with severe mental illness

 In return, members have access to:

-- Free to attend quarterly face-to-face events and a range of digital events, including international examples of best practice
+- Free to attend face-to-face and digital events, including international examples of best practice

 - Use of Equally Well UK logo/branding

-- Opportunity to publicise resources on Equally Well UK website
+- Opportunity to publicise your resources on Equally Well UK website

-- Access to expertise of, and co-production opportunities with, clinical advisory group and lived experience advisory group
+- Access to the expertise of, and co-production opportunities with, our clinical group and expert by experience group

-- Help to frame your organisation’s Equally Well UK pledge
+- Support to frame your organisation’s Equally Well UK pledge

 To get involved

 Pledge your organisation’s support and be part of this ground-breaking initiative.
-To discuss further the options for joining both as a Member or Partner, please email: firstname.lastname@example.org
+To discuss further the options for joining, please email Charlotte Whelan, Charlotte.Whelan@centreformentalhealth.org.uk

 For too long, inequalities in physical health for people with mental health conditions have been ignored or taken for granted.
 We are supporting and promoting Equally Well UK to help to bring about sustained and significant change across the country.